Beyond Meat hints at poultry partner

 Brown says he can't name a specific partner or development, but the implication is that a distribution deal could be on the way.

-Interestingly.
-Beyond Meat ran a very successful one-day test at a KFC (NYSE:YUM) location in Atlanta.
+Interestingly, Beyond Meat ran a very successful one-day test at a KFC (NYSE:YUM) location in Atlanta.

 KFC served six and 12-piece combo plant-based nugget meals for $6.49 and $8.49 and boneless wings for $6 and $12 as part of the test.
 Consumer response to the taste of the chicken alternative was reported as positive.